jonathanhliu21/simplevectors/docs/source/extending.rst

 Note that the binary operations with another vector require vectors **that have the same dimension**.

+If you want to provide a different implementation for any of the non-operator methods (such as fast inverse square root for calculating the normalized vector), you can add a new method with a different name (such as ``fastNormalize()``).

 The base class provides these constructors:

 - ``Vector()``: initializes a 0 vector (or a vector with 0s in every dimension)